|By Beth Musgrave, Lexington Herald-Leader|

 "Money isn't everything," she said.
 "But there are real material harms caused by this inequity in the law."

-Most heterosexual couples don't understand the legal headaches that same-sex couples must go through, said Judy Walden, an estate and probate attorney.
+Most heterosexual couples don't understand the legal headaches that same-sex couples must go through, said

 "But you have to have those documents on you," Walden said.
 "If someone says that they are someone's spouse, no one really asks any questions."